b-dev/b-light-base-project/README.rst

  * 'test' ( todo description )
  * 'staging' ( todo description )
  * 'production' ( todo description )

-'pluggable apps groups' are sets of deploy actions on the vagrant machine and python apps installed as part of the base project. currently the groups are:

- * 'webapp' : installs redis server and configures in the django project django-rest-framework

 If not using Vagrant: